 For Immediate Release: April 9, 2012

-For more information, please contact: John Curtis or Robin Burns
+For more information, please contact: Robin Burns

 Washington, D.C.— Officially, the Great Recession ended almost three years ago.
 Unfortunately for many, the improvements in the economics of higher education are barely noticeable.
 This academic year is the third in a historic low period for full-time faculty salaries, which failed to meet the rate of inflation again this year.
 Some who work in part-time faculty positions have justifiably criticized the lack of information about their situation, even as they have become the majority within the faculty.
 Our students are facing escalating tuition bills and student loan debt, and wondering what’s driving those increases.
 And the “Occupy” movement has drawn a new level of attention to the issue of income inequality, an issue the AAUP’s annual economic status report has taken up for many years in the context of colleges and universities.